arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 It is characterized as follows:

-- __Analog Pins__: It integrates eight dedicated pins for analog channel.
+- __Analog Pins__: It integrates eight dedicated pins for analog channels.
 It ranges from *A0 ~ A7*, and each of these pins serves a unique analog channel, facilitating a range of analog signal measurements.

 - __PWM Pins__: Integrates dedicated PWM pins within the header.
 Pin 9 is labeled *PWM7 (PWM_7)*, and Pin 10 is identified as *PWM8 (PWM_8)*.

   Additionally, Pin 12, although a General-Purpose Input/Output (GPIO0), also supports PWM and is labeled as PWM4.

 - __Serial Pins__: It integrates UART 2 functionalities.
-Pin 14 is the transmit function, identified as *SERIAL2_TX* or *TX2*, while Pin 16 is dedicated for the receive function, labeled as *SERIAL2_RX* or *RX2*.
+Pin 14 is the transmit function, identified as *SERIAL2_TX* or *TX2*, while Pin 16 is dedicated to the receive function, labeled as *SERIAL2_RX* or *RX2*.

 - __Power and Grounding__: Pin 11, labeled as LICELL, serves as the *Real Time Clock (RTC)* power source.